mala-lab/out-of-distribution-detection-resources/README.md

 ![Benchmark/Observational Analysis]: New benchmark, evaluation protocol or problem setting is introduced.
 Comparison between existing methods are thoroughly demonstrated and discussed to address some research questions and provide insights on their limitation, and novel findings based on experimental results.

 ![InputPreprocessing]: Inputs are preprocessed(pertubated) before being fed to the model.
+There could be data augmentation step as well to enhance learning performance.

 ![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs) within the evaluation protocol.